BookStackApp/website/content/blog/beta-release-v0-31-0.md

 ![Recycle Bin Listing](/images/2021/01/recycle_bin.png)

-On each item you can choose to restore or permenantly delete it as required.
-By default, Items deleted over 30 days ago may be automatically permenantly deleted from the recycle bin.
+On each item you can choose to restore or permanently delete it as required.
+By default, Items deleted over 30 days ago may be automatically permanently deleted from the recycle bin.

-The recycle bin can be accessed via the maintenance page:
+The recycle bin can be accessed via the maintenance page where you'll also be provided with an overview of what is currently in the bin:

 ![Recycle Bin Maintenance Overview](/images/2021/01/recycle_bin_maintenance.png)

 The inclusion of the recycle bin also introduces a change into how chapter deletion works.
 Previously deleting a chapter would cause all child pages to be moved to the parent book.
 From v0.31, deleting a chapter will send the chapter and all child pages to the recycle bin.
-This aligns the deletion behaviour with that of books.
+This aligns with the deletion behaviour of books.

 ### Item Ownership

-BookStack has long had permissions available that permit the owner of content to make certain actions, Things like user is able to create pages witihn their own books.
+Since March in 2016 BookStack has had permissions available that permit the owner of content to make certain actions, For scenarios such as "user is able to create pages within their own books".
 While potentially useful, these permissions were hard to use in practice since the owner would always simply be the creator.

 In v0.31 the owner is now a separately tracked user, defaulting to the creator.
-The owner can be changed on the permissions page of a shelf, book, chapter or page as shown below:
+The owner can be changed on the permissions view of a shelf, book, chapter or page as shown below:

 ![Page OwnerShip Change](/images/2021/01/ownership_change.png)